leanprover/fp-lean/functional-programming-lean/src/hello-world/starting-a-project.md

 {{#file_contents {lake} {first-lake/greeting/Main.lean} {first-lake/expected/Main.lean}}}
 ```
 The `import` line makes the contents of `Greeting.lean` available in `Main.lean`.
+Placing guillemets around a name, as in `«Greeting»`, allow it to contain spaces or other characters that are normally not allowed in Lean names, and it allows reserved keywords such as `if` or `def` to be used as ordinary names by writing `«if»` or `«def»`.
+This prevents issues when the package name provided to `lake new` contains such characters.

 To build the package, run the command `{{#command {first-lake/greeting} {lake} {lake build} }}`.
 After a number of build commands scroll by, the resulting binary has been placed in `build/bin`.